authelia/authelia/docs/content/en/overview/security/measures.md

 ### Configuration Option: disable_require_tls

-Authelia by default ensures that the SMTP server connection is secured via STARTTLS or SMTPS prior to sending sensitive information.
-The [disable_require_tls](../../configuration/notifications/smtp.md#disable_require_tls) disables this requirement which means the emails are sent in plain text.
-This is the least secure option as it effectively removes the validation of SMTP certificates and removes the encryption offered by the STARTTLS/SMTPS connection all together.
+Authelia by default ensures that the SMTP server connection is secured via TLS prior to sending sensitive information.

+The [disable_require_tls](../../configuration/notifications/smtp.md#disable_require_tls) option disables this requirement which means the emails may be sent in cleartext.
+This is the least secure option as it effectively removes the validation of SMTP certificates and makes using an encrypted connection with TLS optional.

-This means not only can the vulnerabilities of the [skip_verify](#configuration-option-tlsskip_verify) option be exploited, but any router or switch along the route of the email which receives the packets could be used to silently exploit the plain text nature of the email.
-This is only usable currently with authentication disabled (comment out the password) and as such is only an option for SMTP servers that allow unauthenticated relay (bad practice).
+This means not only can the vulnerabilities of the [skip_verify](#configuration-option-tlsskip_verify) option be exploited, but any router or switch along the route of the email which receives the packets could be used to silently exploit the cleartext nature of the connection to manipulate the email in transit.

+This is only usable currently with authentication disabled (_comment out the password_), and as such is only an option for SMTP servers that allow unauthenticated relaying (bad practice).

 ### SMTP Ports